de0015/Data-Science-Portfolio/README.md

     <b>Dataset:</b> Customs and Border Crossing Data for US/Canada/Mexico (Kaggle)

     <b>Analysis:</b> This file explores the number of commercial and non commercial crossings between both borders of the United States.
 The data includes counts from 1990 to 2016 and shows a number of insights including but not limited to; concentrated crossing locations, spikes in crossings in both commercial traffic and non commercial traffic, which ports are commonly used and at what times.

+12) <b>File:</b> NewAPI.Rmd

+    <b>Dataset:</b> This data is live data from Statwox API, New York Times and Johns Hopkins COVID-19 data

+    <b>Analysis:</b> This project is a little bit different as compared to others within the portfolio.
+This utilizes real time data extracted from the Statwox api as well as mined from the New York Times and Johns Hopkins github uploads.
+This allows the most up to date data.